• Skip to primary navigation

 While this peach bundt cake does have quite a few steps, it’s reasonably easy to make and doesn’t require any special baking skills.
 Here are a few tips and tricks to help you get the best results:

-• Make sure to grease and flour your bundt pan thoroughly (yes, even non-stick pans).
+- Make sure to grease and flour your bundt pan thoroughly (yes, even non-stick pans).
 This will help your cake release from the pan without sticking.
+If you're looking for a great bundt pan, I recommend this 12-cup Nordic Ware bundt pan.

 Serving Suggestions And Substitutions

-This peach cobbler pound cake is delicious with just a simple vanilla glaze, but you can also serve it with a scoop of vanilla ice cream, a dollop of whipped cream, or a drizzle of caramel sauce.
+This peach cobbler pound cake is delicious with just a simple vanilla glaze, but you can also serve it with a scoop of vanilla ice cream, a dollop of whipped cream or whipped ricotta, or a drizzle of caramel sauce.

 You can also switch out the cinnamon and add in different spices or extracts to change up the flavor.